amiantos/aeongarden/README.md

 # Aeon Garden

-Aeon Garden is an attempt create a cool little artificial life "fish tank" using SpriteKit that'll run on macOS, iOS, and tvOS.
+Aeon Garden is a stylish, simple artificial life simulation.
+Creatures are born, eat, mate, and die in a virtual tank; their attributes can be passed on to their offspring, and mutations occur along the way, so every tank will evolve differently.
+Aeon Garden is meant to be a passive experience, something you leave on in the background while you're doing other things.

-The creatures generated are meant to swim around, hunt for food, and mate.
-Their attributes can be passed on to offspring, so families will develop who have similar colors, shapes, and abilities.
+Aeon Garden is cross platform (on Apple devices), featuring apps for iOS, tvOS, macOS, and a screensaver.
+Favorite creatures and saved tanks will sync across devices and be available for use in the screensaver.

-There is no scientific basis for anything about this app, and it's does not use machine learning.
-It's meant to be a simple virtual tank full of little creatures, not a rigorous exploration of natural selection or evolution.
+**Please Note:** This project is actively under construction!
+If you'd like to contribute, please contact me @[amiantos](http://www.twitter.com/amiantos) on Twitter or some other way.

 ## Why?